-Provision for children with additional needs is the responsibility of everyone in G&M. Veronica Hilliard is the Head Teacher and SENDco of Golborne and Maxilla Children’s Centre.
+Provision for children with additional needs is the responsibility of everyone in G&M. Veronica Hilliard is the Head Teacher and SENDco of Golborne and Maxilla Federation, Begona Toral is assistant SENDco.
 Danny Gebremariam is the Governor with responsibility for children with SEND.
 Confidentiality is paramount.
 However, in the best interests of the children, appropriate professionals will share information on a “need to know” basis.

 All children, regardless of additional need, are admitted in accordance with our published admission criteria (see Admissions Policy).

 Inclusion and access to the curriculum

 Full access to the Early Years Foundation Stage curriculum is provided for all children through differentiated planning by teaching staff.
 Pupils with special educational needs or disabilities are included in all activities, both on and off site.

 Adult-led, focused activities are usually conducted in small groups for all children – the size and composition of groups may vary according to need, as well as the teaching methods employed.
 This ensures that all children can receive a personalised approach to learning, enabling them to achieve individual targets and to be extended in their learning as appropriate to their needs.
 Children also attend differentiated story groups to ensure the appropriate level of challenge or support.
 Some children may be supported to use a visual timetable to ensure they fully access the curriculum.
 Children attending through the Resource base are funded additionally through the LA SLA arrangement which is reviewed annually.
-Children with an Education, Health and Care Plan (EHCP) usually have one-to-one support from an SEN Teaching Assistant, funded by the Local Authority.
+Children with an Education, Health and Care Plan (EHCP) usually have funding allocated based on the child’s individual needs.

 We make reasonable adjustments to include children with disabilities.
 This may involve treating a child with disabilities more favourably than others in order to ensure they benefit from the same opportunities as others.
 This does not necessarily mean that the child has special educational needs.